My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 measure jacket pocket with tape measure

-The thing is, changing the tilt caused the outer corners of the pockets to get a little too close to the armpit, potentially creating everyday discomfort.
-So that meant bringing the pocket closer to the center each time.
+The thing is, changing the angle caused the outer corners of the pockets to get a little too close to the armpit, potentially creating discomfort in everyday life.
+So that meant moving the pocket closer to the center each time.

-All this, while making sure not to disrupt the harmony created by the correct inclination.
+All this, while making sure not to break the harmony created by the right inclination.

-Harmony of the cut in relation to the register of the room
+Harmony of the cut in relation to the register of the piece

 taking measurements green jacket

 No question of making a fitted cut here.
-That’s not what this type of jacket is about.
-She is simply straight.
-This is how the originals are to guarantee ease of movement.
+That's not the point of this type of jacket.
+It's simply straight.
+That's how the originals are to guarantee ease of movement.

 And that brings me to the next point.